3cn-ecn/nantralPlatform/docs/docs/get-started/setup-project.md

 :::note Oops, I decline the pop-up...
 Don't worry, you can find all the recommended extensions in the extensions menu.
 Press <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd>, and search **Extensions: Show Recommended Extensions**.
-The list of all recommended extensions will appear in the left panel, and you can then click the download button to install them:
+The list of all recommended extensions will appear on the left panel, and you can then click the download button to install them:

 ![Download all recommended extensions](./img/install-extensions.png)